Utshaw/Vagrant/README.md

-vargrant reload [VM] # reloads the VM (run this after any change in the VagrantFile) vagrant status # status of the VMs vagrant ssh # ssh into the VM, connect to the virtual machine as vagrant user; password for root & vagrant both account: vagrant
+vargrant reload [VM] # reloads the VM (run this after any change in the VagrantFile) vagrant status # status of the VMs vagrant ssh # ssh into the VM, connect to the virtual machine as vagrant user; password for root & vagrant both account: vagrant exit # logout of the VM & return to host OS
 ```

 ## Search for Box from here